genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

 ### Kernel panics on shutdown (Worked Around)
 _2019-04-23:
 Workaround was implemented in WireGuard mainstream and FreeBSD ports of wireguard and wireguard-go were also updated.
-Occasional hang of "wg-quick down" was also worked around._
+Occasional hang of "wg-quick down" was also worked around.
+I tested the workarounds and didn't see any panic nor process hang during 50000 restarts._
 <https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=233955>

+_2019-04-24:
+Kernel fixes also came in!
+One is already committed to head and the other is being reviewed._

+There are reports that shutting down WireGuard tunnel interface causes a kernel panic.
+I also noticed that "wg-quick down" process occasionally hangs when it waits for the interface to be removed.
+Those issues seem to be in the kernel and WireGuard only hits them.

 ### rc.d script leaves two processes after shutdown
 This is not specific to jails.